lixmantop/tigervnc_jpeg_cuda/README.md

 ## Future
-Integrate the solution on Qemu with vnc display
+Integrate the solution on Qemu with vnc display => the performances are nice 45 fps and I integrate the sound management on linux :) soon available